 There are many international banks in Singapore.
 If you already have a business account with one of the many global banks represented there, you may be able to skip this step by attending a meeting at your local branch, or having a notary check over your documents closer to home.
 Check with your home bank if they can offer any support to help you to open a Singapore business account.

 An alternative: the borderless account for business from Wise

 You need a business account which makes it easy to manage your money between Singapore and Australia.
 However, you don’t necessarily need a Singapore based account to achieve this.
 Instead, you might consider getting a digital multi-currency account from a specialist online provider.

 Check out the Wise borderless account for business for an account which will allow you to hold over 40 currencies and can be opened entirely online.
-All ID checks are done remotely so you don’t need to attend a meeting in person, and you’ll get a range of business friendly perks like batch payment solutions and Xero integration.

 Your account comes with Australian bank details to receive fee free payments from anywhere in the world, and you’ll also be able to send and receive international payments using the mid-market exchange rate with no markup.
 There are no hidden fees, just a low transparent fee per transaction.